And then I realized, travelling is the best way to learn – Anonymous

 With WE Village’s five-pillar development model, we learned holistic and sustainable solutions that work to help communities lift themselves out of poverty.
 The five pillars include education, water, health, food, and opportunity.
 Each pillar that we addressed is a critical component in breaking the cycle of poverty; working in tandem to transform communities.
 In a separate post, I will be discussing how each pillar are interconnected to one another in creating a better life for many rural Kenyans.
 Additionally, participating in these leadership activities helped me gain a better understanding on social issues first-hand and allowed me to build my leadership skills.
 Working with our trip leaders, the group and I had the opportunity to develop our own action plan — a blueprint of how we’ll take what we’ve learned to create sustainable changes locally and globally.

 To conclude, these invaluable experiences from my Kenya trip has helped shape me into the person I am today.
-Travelling in general has allowed me to embrace the new cultures and customs that I have been exposed to; opening my doors to new opportunities.
+Travelling in general has allowed me to embrace new cultures and customs and has opened my doors to new opportunities.
 Every place I travel to has a story to tell and having said that, makes me more appreciative of our world.